Guide to Stamp Duty Land Tax for Non-Residential and Mixed Properties

 This page was last updated on 24 March 2026

 Useful article?
-You may find it helpful to read the original guidance here: Guidance on Completing SDLT Forms for Business Sale Transactions
+You may find it helpful to read the original guidance here: Guide to Stamp Duty Land Tax for Non-Residential and Mixed Properties

 View all HMRC SDLT Guidance Pages Here